107 - SURAH AL MA'UN

 107.3 And not yahuddhu / feel the urge over tho'ami / feeding the miskin / needy (of hidden knowledge for self development).

-107.4 So woe for the one mushollin / who pursue the connection (with hidden messages delivered by rasul / inner voice),
+107.4 So woe for the one mushollin / who pursue the connection (through which he experience His presence),

-107.5 They are those who are saahun / unmindful (absent minded) about their salaat / connection (with hidden messages delivered by rasul / inner voice).
+107.5 They are those who are saahun / unmindful (absent minded) about their salaat / connection (through which they experience His presence).

 107.6 They are those who only yuraa'un / want to be seen (a show),